tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}
 The definitions section would be too exhaustive and what readers are already expected to be aware of as the suggested algorithms cover more or less the entire dimension of classical cryptography's mathematics.
-Nevertheless, the basics of lattices, learning with errors (Ring/Module), coding theory (Goppa/LDPC/MDPC), basics of quantum computing (qubit,superposition theory, toffoli gates, CNOT gates, Grover's search attack, Shor's algorithm), multivariate cryptography (elliptic curves, diffie hellman), hashes are some of the definitions that might help get a quick understanding of the document.
+Nevertheless, the basics of lattices (hardness of SIVP, SIS), learning with errors (Ring/Module), coding theory (Goppa/LDPC/MDPC), basics of quantum computing (qubit,superposition theory, toffoli gates, CNOT gates, Grover's search attack, Shor's algorithm), multivariate cryptography (elliptic curves, diffie hellman), hashes are some of the definitions that might help get a quick understanding of the document.

 Please note: This document does not go into the deep mathematics of the NIST finalists or other Post quantum algorithms but rather provides an overview to Engineers on the current threat landscape and the relevant algorithms designed to help prevent those threats.